aaaluozi/Mygit/readme.txt

-git is a version control system
+Git is a distribution version control system
 Git is free software.
+Git is great.